Mineral, California

-Mineral is an unincorporated place in Tehama County, California, United States.
-It has been part of a much larger census-designated place since 1980, for which the population was 136 at the 2020 census, up from 123 at the 2010 census.
+Mineral is a census-designated place (CDP) in Tehama County, California, United States.
+As of the 2020 census, Mineral had a population of 136.

 History

 The community was named for mineral springs near the original town site.
 A post office at Mineral was established in 1894.

 Geography

 Mineral is located at (40.355686, -121.567333).

-According to the United States Census Bureau, the CDP has a total area of 44.4 sqmi, of which, 44.3 sqmi of it is land and 0.1 sqmi of it (0.25%) is water.
+According to the United States Census Bureau, the CDP has a total area of 44.4 sqmi, of which 44.3 sqmi is land and 0.1 sqmi (0.25%) is water.

 Climate

-Mineral experiences warm and dry summers and cool, snowy winters.
+Mineral experiences warm and dry summers and cool, extremely snowy winters.
 According to the Köppen climate classification system, Mineral has a warm-summer Mediterranean climate (Csb).